rachanaa8/rachanaa8/README.md

 - 📫 How to reach me *rachana.gajanan11b@gmail.com*

-- ⚡ Fun fact *If you can't convince them , Confuse them 😼*
+- ⚡ Fun fact *If you can't convince them , Confuse them*

 <h3 align="left">Connect with me:</h3>